 On the day involved, between 7:00 a.m. and 7:30 a.m., the student must present a written note from a parent or guardian to the Attendance Office.
-The note must state the reason and time for early dismissal and is to indicate a phone number where a parent/ guardian can be contacted for verification.
+The note must state the reason and time for early dismissal and is to indicate a phone number where a parent/guardian can be contacted for verification.
+Students may not check out with ten (10) or fewer minutes left in the school day.
 The student must check with the teachers for any assignments before leaving and turn in any assignments due that day.